-Described as the LILYGO® TTGO T-Display ESP32 CP2104 WiFi Bluetooth Module, I received two of these this morning so as you can imagine, I have a learning exercise ahead of me – this then is just a quick look at these lovely modules complete with colour display.
+Described as the LILYGO® TTGO T-Display ESP32 CP2104 WiFi Bluetooth Module, back in March 2021 I received two of these ESP32-based modules, so as you can imagine, I’ve had yet another learning experience – le’s take a look at these lovely modules complete with colour display.

-So I’ve put together a very short video and as just about everything therein is new to me, be prepared…
+So I’ve put together a very short video and as just about everything therein was at the time, new to me, be prepared…

 While putting together my own preliminary material, I happened to stumble upon this guy (no association) who’s done some interesting stuff with these displays – his board has a battery – mine arrived complete with display, ESP32 and USB-C interface as well as a lead for a battery but no actual battery.
-He’s done a weather station and some other projects using these boards, hopefully I’ll do something interesting soon – I intend to stick Tasmota on one of them as that’s an environment I’m familiar with – assuming Tasmota will handle the display which, it seems, it will.
-In the ESP32 PLATINUM build 126.96.36.199 (DEV bin available) when setting up SPI, there are options for ST7789 CS and ST7789 DC
+He’s done a weather station and some other projects using these boards, hopefully I’ll do something interesting soon – after getting over the novelty, I originally flashed Tasmota on one of them as that’s an environment I’m familiar with – assuming Tasmota would handle the display which, it seemed it would.
+In the ESP32 PLATINUM build 188.8.131.52 (DEV bin available) when setting up SPI, there are options for ST7789 CS and ST7789 DC

 I did notice as I was wandering around the web, another fun project – a calculator on a TTGO.
 Not sure how practical it is – but it caught my eye, as someone raised on Casio calculators.

-Here goes with the short video, warts and all… and yes, I will get to grips with the colour balance – my hands aren’t really that colour 🙂
+Here’s the short video I made in March, warts and all… ignore the colour balance – my hands aren’t really that colour 🙂

 Note that as well as the TTGO display, Banggood also have a standalone 1.3″ 240*240 colour ST7789 display and I’m expecting that to work with Tasmota too (most likely with an ESP32 but I have been pushing at Tasmota to continue support for displays on the ESP8266 with encouraging results).

-At the time I wrote this quick intro I was a bit short of available power on my desktop but now thanks to my new Bakeey power supply / charger and a timely comment from reader Don, I’ve re-examined the buttons – the side one is clearly reset, the bottom two can be general purpose.
+At the time I wrote the original quick intro, I was a bit short of available power on my desktop but now thanks to my new Bakeey power supply / charger and a timely comment from reader Don, I re-examined the buttons – the side one is clearly reset, the bottom two can be general purpose.
 The demo includes a WiFi scan and report as well as system voltage readout – and quite possibly a lot more but of course, that’s just the demo.
 See photos below..
 Of course, being based around an ESP32, the boad has full Bluetooth capability as well as WiFi.